 “The interesting and fortunate thing for me, is people view linebackers as a masculine entity.
 We are walking around with all this armor.
 I share my vulnerability and that gives people a safe space to share.”

 Keith’s meditation class began with a recording by OSHO.
-Then, he asked the attendees to pair off and disclose what patterns in our lives need to be shed.
+Then, he asked the attendees to pair off and disclose what patterns in their lives need to be shed.
 Changing our samskaras.
 This caused a few hugs, and tears.
 It also connected everyone in the room.
 He knows that yoga is the answer to health and happiness.

 “Imagine that next place.
 In all aspects of our lives.
 To take that next step.
 Assessing the possibilities to be in the ‘zone.’
 Where there’s no good or bad.
 You have an intention.
 It just is.”